Senior Resources » Do ALL Assets Go Through Probate?

 Advertisement.

-More good news!
-Jointly owned assets or assets with a designated beneficiary don’t have to go through probate.
+More good news―jointly owned assets or assets with a designated beneficiary do NOT have to go through probate.
 These include jointly-held bank accounts or retirement accounts, like IRAs or 401(k)s.
 So, if you have a beneficiary, don’t worry.
-They won’t need to worry about probate court at all.
+They won’t need to go through a lengthy or costly probate process.

 Click here to learn about estate planning.